-A Waterfall Countertop In White Is Extra Stunning
+A Waterfall Countertop in White is Extra Stunning

-Quartz countertops in white are already very stunning, but you can add to the effect with a design consumers and professionals alike love - the waterfall countertop.
+Quartz countertops in white are already very stunning, but you can add to the effect with a design that consumers and professionals alike love – the waterfall countertop.

 A waterfall countertop extends downward at either end.
 It essentially produces a ‘table’ from quartz.
 This is especially popular with islands.
 It creates a visually imposing look that works well in contemporary kitchens.

-Undermount (Or Integrated) Sink
+Undermount (or Integrated) Sink

 A traditional overmount sink can ruin a cohesive design.
 If you want a sleek, classic looking countertop, consider an undermount or integrated sink.

 The first of these sink styles involves a basin clipped to the underside of your countertop.
 A thin seam separates the countertop from the sink but from above or far away, the whole area appears smooth.

 An integrated sink, on the other hand, consists of one smooth surface.
 The countertop blends right into the sink, with no seams.
 This is perfect if you’re looking to create a more contemporary look in your kitchen.